Appendix B: Rights and Responsibilities Form

 - Be responsive to all correspondence from the University;

 - Provide information relevant to the incident or situation;

 - Be honest and provide true and accurate information during the investigation;

 - Review the Code of Student Conduct in order to fully understand all aspects of the student conduct process.

 Angelo State University will respond to all requests for explanations and interpretations of records or information if the response does not violate the Family Educational Rights and Privacy Act of 1974 (as amended).
 The Executive Director of Student Affairs or designee reserves the right to contact parents or guardians of students who are under twenty one (21) years of age and found responsible for an alcohol or drug violation.

-Disciplinary records are maintained in room 112 of the Houston Harte University Center and both electronic and paper records are destroyed after seven (7) years from the last date a student is seen in the office.
+Disciplinary records are maintained in room 112 of the Houston Harte University Center and both electronic and paper records are destroyed after seven (7) years from the date the case is completed.

 - Discussing this investigation may result in policy violations and in some situations, lawsuits for defamation.